1. Home

 Pirate Radio Broadcasting: Waves of Rebellion and Free Expression

-Still, pirate radio broadcasting has also fundamentally challenged how we understand freedom of expression and the ownership of the electromagnetic spectrum.
-During the last 45 years of international broadcasting, NEXUS-IBA, IRRS, and IPAR have played a significant role in helping pirate radio program producers operate within legal frameworks on high-power, licenced radio transmitters.
+Still, clandestine and pirate radio broadcasting has also fundamentally challenged our understanding of freedom of expression and the ownership of the electromagnetic spectrum.
+During the last 45 years of international broadcasting, NEXUS-IBA, IRRS, and IPAR have played a significant role in helping pirate radio and clandestine radio program producers operate within legal frameworks on high-power, licensed radio transmitters.

-Please note that NEXUS-IBA does not encourage, support, or promote pirated radio or unlicensed broadcasting.
-To legalize your pirate radio broadcast, join NEXUS-IBA’s International Public Access Radio (IPAR) program and check out our IPAR promotions.
+Please note that NEXUS-IBA does not encourage, support, or promote the unauthorised broadcasting of pirate or clandestine radio.
+To legalise your unlicensed radio broadcast, check out our International Public Access Radio (IPAR) program and promotions.

 The Most Famous Pirate Radio Stations of All Time

-- Radio Caroline – Launched in 1964, this UK-based offshore radio station became a symbol of free speech radio and played a key role in challenging broadcasting regulations.
+1. Radio Caroline: Launched in 1964, this UK-based offshore radio station became a symbol of free speech on the radio, playing a pivotal role in challenging broadcasting regulations.

-- Radio London (Wonderful Radio London) – Also known as “Big L,” it operated from 1964 to 1967 and provided alternative music programming outside the BBC’s control.
+2. Radio London (Wonderful Radio London): Also known as “Big L,” it operated from 1964 to 1967, providing alternative music programming outside the BBC’s control.

-- Radio Veronica – A Dutch pirate radio station that started in 1960, offering independent talk radio and offshore music broadcasting.
+3. Radio Veronica: A Dutch pirate radio station that began operations in 1960, offering independent talk radio and offshore music broadcasting.

-- Radio North Sea International (RNI) – Active in the early 1970s, RNI was known for its alternative news radio, offshore music, and its struggles against jamming by European governments.
+4. Radio North Sea International (RNI): Active in the early 1970s, RNI was renowned for its alternative news radio, offshore music, and its struggles against jamming by European governments.

-- Radio Atlanta – Briefly aired in 1964 before merging with Radio Caroline South, playing a key role in the offshore radio revolution.
+5. Radio Atlanta: Briefly aired in 1964 before merging with Radio Caroline South, playing a key role in the offshore radio revolution.

-- Radio Scotland – A Scottish pirate station from 1966 to 1967, known for broadcasting independent music and news to Scottish listeners.
+6. Radio Scotland: A Scottish pirate station from 1966 to 1967, known for broadcasting independent music and news to Scottish listeners.

-- Radio City – Broadcast from Shivering Sands Army Fort in the UK during the 1960s, offering free speech talk radio and underground music.
+8. Radio City: Broadcast from Shivering Sands Army Fort in the UK during the 1960s, offering free speech talk radio and underground music.

-- Dread Broadcasting Corporation (DBC) – Founded in 1981, DBC was London’s first black community pirate radio station, pioneering independent music broadcasting.
+10. Dread Broadcasting Corporation (DBC): Founded in 1981, London’s first black community pirate radio station, pioneering independent music broadcasting.

-- Kiss FM – Started as a pirate radio station in 1985 before becoming a legal urban music station in 1990, promoting underground radio networks.
+11. Kiss FM: Started as a pirate radio station in 1985, it became a legal urban music station in 1990, promoting underground radio networks.

-- Radio Jackie – One of South West London’s independent talk radio stations, which later became legal and continues to operate.
+12. Radio Jackie: One of London’s independent talk radio stations, which later became legal and continues to operate.

-- Radio Hauraki – New Zealand’s first pirate radio station, which began in 1966 to break the government’s monopoly on broadcasting.
+13. Radio Haura: New Zealand’s first pirate radio station, which began in 1966 to break the government’s monopoly on broadcasting.

-- Radio Mercur – The first Scandinavian offshore pirate radio station, broadcasting from international waters to Denmark between 1958 and 1962.
+14. Radio Mercur: The first Scandinavian offshore pirate radio station, broadcasting from international waters to Denmark between 1958 and 1962.

-- Radio Free Berkeley – A US-based micro-power radio station advocating for uncensored broadcasting and alternative news radio.
+15. Radio Free Berkeley: A US-based micro-power radio station advocating for uncensored broadcasting and alternative news radio.

-These pirate radio stations paved the way for independent media, offshore radio services, and alternative news broadcasting, inspiring today’s fight for free speech radio airtime.
+These pirate radio stations paved the way for independent media, offshore radio services, and alternative news broadcastingwhich is at the heart of today’s fight for free speech on the radio airwaves.

 The Evolution of Pirate Radio Broadcasting